 Third, the Trustee Council aggregated the qualifying restoration bank proposals into the Trustee Council's Preferred Alternative: the Restoration Bank Credit Alternative.
 Note that the Trustee Council is not identifying specific credit purchases (i.e., how many and from which bank) in this plan.
-If the Preferred Alternative is ultimately selected for implementation, the Trustee Council will undertake this task after publication of the Final Supplemental Restoration Plan and report back to the public when specific credit purchases have been made or when the Trustee Council accepts PRP-purchased restoration bank credits in settlement.
+The Trustee Council will undertake this task after publication of the Final Supplemental Restoration Plan and report back to the public when specific credit purchases have been made or when the Trustee Council accepts PRP-purchased restoration bank credits in settlement.
 This permits the Trustee Council to determine credit purchases based on information at that time related to total settlement funds, credits available for purchase, and negotiated credit purchase prices.